einbahnstrasse/MHL-Data-Sonification/week-06-asynchronous.md

 Your tasks:

-1. Have a look at — and a listen to — the various projects in the archive.
+1. Have a **look** at — and a **listen** to — the various projects in the archive.
-2. Identify 2 projects in the archive: one that you like, and one that you don't like, or don't like _as much_, or one that you are more critical of.
+2. **Identify 2 projects** in the archive: one that you **like**, and one that you **don't like**, or don't like _as much_, or one that you are more critical of.
 3. Write down your reflections on each of these (or make a recording, as described below).
-Devote about one paragraph of your thoughts to each of your choices; at least a few sentences each, detailing what you think are their specific strengths and weaknesses, and their alignment (or disalignment!) with your aesthetic or artistic orientation.
+Devote **about one paragraph of your thoughts to each of your choices**; at least a few sentences each, detailing what you think are their specific strengths and weaknesses, and their alignment (or disalignment!) with your aesthetic or artistic orientation.
 4. You can write or record more than 2 paragraphs as needed, but at a very minimum, one paragraph each is suitable to make your position clear for each piece.
 5. You can also choose more than 2 pieces if you prefer, but don't let these "extras" get in the way of the tasks below.